 On acquisition, no holding shall exceed 5 per cent. of total assets and no more than 15 per cent. of the Company’s total assets will be invested in other listed investment companies.
 No more than 10 per cent. of the Company’s total assets will be invested in other pooled vehicles, such as open ended funds.

-Unlisted equity investments may be held.
-On acquisition of any unlisted equity investments, the Company’s aggregate holding in unlisted equity investments shall not exceed 5 per cent. of total assets.
+Unlisted investments may be held.
+On acquisition of any unlisted investment, the Company’s aggregate holding in unlisted investments shall not exceed 15 per cent. of total assets.
 From time to time, fixed interest holdings or non equity investments, may be held on an opportunistic basis.

 Derivative instruments are not normally used but, in certain circumstances and with the prior approval of the Board, their use may be considered either as a hedge or to exploit an investment opportunity.